Larimer County Board of Equalization

 office is deputized by the Larimer County Clerk and Recorder and strives to ensure that you, the taxpayer, have full access to the property tax appeal system.

-If you wish to select your hearing date and time, you must appear in person at the Larimer County Courthouse, Citizen Information Center, located at 200 West Oak Street, 1st floor,
+If you wish to select your hearing date and time, you must appear in person at the Larimer County Courthouse, Boyd Lake Room, located at 200 West Oak Street, 1st floor

 to statutory deadlines, hearings cannot be changed or rescheduled.
 We cannot schedule hearings by fax, email, or phone.